olivierphi/Node-DBI/README.md

       .limit( 10 );
     console.log( select.assemble() );

-    // You can use you DBSelect with a "fetch" method... dbWrapper.fetchAll( select, function(err) {} );
+    // You can retrieve the data of this DBSelect with a "fetch" method... dbWrapper.fetchAll( select, function(err) {} );

     // ..or you can trigger a "fetch" method directly on it ! select.fetchAll( function(err) {} );